danielsegev/Naya_college_python_nba_challenge/README.md

 1. Clone or download this repository to your local machine.
 2. Ensure you have Python installed on your system (version 3.6 or higher).
-3. Install the required Python packages by running `pip install -r requirements.txt`.
+3. Install the required Python packages.
-4. Run the main script `NBA_Trivia_Challenge.py` to start the game.
+4. Run the main script `run.py` to start the game.

 ## Usage